tengkumuazabs/my-portfolio/README.md

 | [House Prices - Advanced Regression Techniques](https://www.kaggle.com/code/yeehawww/house-prices) | Here, I predict the price of houses from its available features.
 This regression competition I solved using CatBoost Regressor and resulted in 0.172 of Root Mean Squared Error (RMSE) metrics. |

 # 4. PowerBI Dashboards

 ## Experience Recap
-1. Developed 5 dashboards such as new students’ registration report and majors’ yearly acceptance rate using Microsoft Power BI and Python in just 1+ months.
+1. Recommended a new approach for data visualization that resulted in getting more insights.
-2. Managed raw data with redundant information carefully.
+2. Developed 5 dashboards such as new students’ registration report, majors’ yearly acceptance rate, and social media visuals report.
-3. Combined data from different sources and different data structures.
+3. Managed and cleaned raw data from multiple sources to ensure consistency for data analysis.

 ### • Campus' Registration Dashboard
 <img width="577" alt="image" src="https://raw.githubusercontent.com/tengkumuazabs/my-portfolio/main/powerbi/Registration%20Dashboard.png">